DevEnol/malcomX-tribute-page/README.md

-# malcomX-tribute-page
+# Malcom X Tribute page
-A tribute page for Malcom X.
+This is a tribute page for Malcom X.